The semiclassical zeta function for geodesic flows on negatively curved manifolds: Linear models

 \section{Linear models}

-In this section, we discuss about a one parameter family of partially hyperbolic linear transformations.
+In this section, we discuss about a one-parameter family of partially hyperbolic linear transformations.
 This is a linearized model of the Grassmann extension $f_G^t$ of the flow $f^t$ viewed in local coordinate charts.
-The main statement, Theorem \ref{cor:linear1}, of this section is a prototype of Theorem \ref{th:spectrum} and will be a guideline for our argument in the following sections.
+The main statement, Theorem \ref{cor:linear1}, of this section is a prototype of Theorem \ref{th:spectrum}.
 The idea presented below is initially given in \cite{Faure07} and the following is basically a restatement of the results there in a modified setting and in a different terminology.
-We have given a very similar argument in our previous paper\cite[Section 4]{FaureTsujii12} on prequantum Anosov maps.
-Since the argument there is self-contained and elementary, we will sometimes refer \cite{FaureTsujii12} for the proofs of some statements and also for more detailed explanations.
+We have given a very similar argument in our previous paper \cite[Chapter 3 and 4]{FaureTsujii12} on prequantum Anosov maps.
+Since the argument there is self-contained and elementary, we will refer \cite{FaureTsujii12} for the proofs of some statements and also for more detailed explanations.